-- In-Network Benefits (Domestic).
+- In-Network Benefits (Domestic Tier 1).
 The Plan has defined a preferred Domestic Network, which renders the highest level of Benefits and typically the lowest out-of-pocket expense for Participants.
-The Domestic Network is comprised of Saratoga Hospital owned facilities & physicians who have generally agreed to provide the most favorable rates to the Plan. - In-Network Benefits (Standard).
-CDPHN has established a local network of health care Providers who provide health care services to Participants at negotiated rates that do not exceed the Allowed Charge. - In-Network Benefits (National).
+The Domestic Network is comprised of Saratoga Hospital owned facilities & physicians who have generally agreed to provide the most favorable rates to the Plan. - In-Network Benefits (Albany Med Health System Tier 2).
+The Plan participates in the Albany Med Health System network, which renders the second highest level of Benefits.
+The Albany Med Health System Network is comprised of Albany Med, Glens Falls Hospital and Columbia Memorial Hospital. - In-Network Benefits (Standard Tier 3).
+CDPHN has established a local network of health care Providers who provide health care services to Participants at negotiated rates that do not exceed the Allowed Charge. - In-Network Benefits (National Tier 3).
 For Participants who reside outside the CDPHN local service area for the Standard Network, the Plan has contracted with Providers through the National Network Provider (MagnaCare and First Health).
 These Participants will have an ID Card with the National Network Provider logo on the front of the card.
 Services rendered by the National Network are covered as In-Network services for these Participants. - Out-of-Network Benefits.
 As a general rule, the Plan does not provide any benefits for health care services provided by non-Network Providers, except in the case of Emergency Care.
 If you choose to receive care outside of the Network, you will be solely responsible for any billed charges.